ukleidon/rafay/k10/README.md

 `kanister.checkRepoTimeout` | Specifies timeout to set on Kanister checkRepo operations | `20`
 `kanister.statsTimeout` | Specifies timeout to set on Kanister stats operations | `20`
 `kanister.efsPostRestoreTimeout` | Specifies timeout to set on Kanister efsPostRestore operations | `45`
+`awsConfig.assumeRoleDuration` | Duration of a session token generated by AWS for an IAM role.
+The minimum value is 15 minutes and the maximum value is the maximum duration setting for that IAM role.
+For documentation about how to view and edit the maximum session duration for an IAM role see https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html#id_roles_use_view-role-max-session.
+The value accepts a number along with a single character ``m``(for minutes) or ``h`` (for hours)  Examples: 60m or 2h | `''`
+`awsConfig.efsBackupVaultName` | Specifies the AWS EFS backup vault name | `k10vault`
+`vmWare.taskTimeoutMin` | Specifies the timeout for VMWare operations | `60`
+`encryption.primaryKey.awsCmkKeyId` | Specifies the AWS CMK key ID for encrypting K10 Primary Key | `None`
 ## Helm tips and tricks

 There is a way of setting values via a yaml file instead of using `--set`.